Audi's big, aggressive Q8 is a comfortable cruiser, with a smart interior that feels a treat to sit in

 It looks big.

-Feels it, too, especially around town, measuring over two metres with the mirrors.
-Once you’re out of the city, however, it shows its true colours as a rapid, comfy cruiser with a surprising ability to go around corners – full details on the driving tab.
+Feels it, too, especially around town, measuring over two metres wide with the mirrors.
+Once you’re out of the city, however, it shows its true colours as a rapid, comfy cruiser with a surprising ability to go around corners – full details on the Driving tab.

-All Q8s feature quattro AWD (with a standard locking centre diff) plus air suspension as standard, while dynamic all-wheel steer, which can turn the rear wheels by up to five degrees, is optional on lower-spec models and standard on top spec.
-Buyers also get an eight-speed automatic gearbox straight out the box.
+All Q8s feature quattro AWD (with a standard locking centre diff) plus adaptive air suspension as standard, while dynamic all-wheel steer – which can turn the rear wheels by up to five degrees – is a top-spec feature.
+You also get an eight-speed automatic gearbox.

 What's it like inside?